jsenv/core/docs/cross-platform-global/cross-platform-global.md

 When writing cross platform code you may still have to access the global object.<br />
 By global object I mean `window` inside a browser or `global` inside node.js.<br />
-But it would be a pity to make your file compatible only one platform because it contains `window` or `global`.
+But if you had to write `window` or `global` explicitely you would make your code unable to run on other platforms.

 To avoid this jsenv provides a `global` module.